antfu/antfu.me/pages/posts/epoch-semver.md

 - <span font-bold font-mono text-lime>MINOR</span>: Increment when you add functionality in a backwards-compatible manner.
 - <span font-bold font-mono text-blue>PATCH</span>: Increment when you make backwards-compatible bug fixes.

+> I previously proposed to have the EPOCH multiplier to be `100`, but according to the community feedback, it seems that `1000` is a more popular choices as it give more room for the `MAJOR` version and a bit more distinguision between the numbers.
+The multiplier is not a strict rule, feel free to adjust it based on your needs.

 For example, UnoCSS would transition from `v0.65.3` to `v65.3.0` (in the case `EPOCH` is `0`).
 Following SemVer, a patch release would become `v65.3.1`, and a feature release would be `v65.4.0`.
 If we introduced some minor incompatible changes affecting an edge case, we could bump it to `v66.0.0` to alert users of potential impacts.
-In the event of a significant overhaul to the core, we could jump directly to `v100.0.0` to signal a new era and make a big announcement.
+In the event of a significant overhaul to the core, we could jump directly to `v1000.0.0` to signal a new era and make a big announcement.
 I'd suggest assigning a code name to each non-zero `EPOCH` to make it more memorable and easier to refer to.
 This approach provides maintainers with more flexibility to communicate the scale of changes to users effectively.

+> [!TIP]
 > We shouldn't need to bump `EPOCH` often.
 It's mostly useful for high-level, end-user-facing libraries or frameworks.
 For low-level libraries, they might **never** need to bump `EPOCH` at all (`ZERO-EPOCH` is essentially the same as SemVer).

 Of course, I'm not suggesting that everyone should adopt this approach.
 It's simply an idea to work around the existing system, and only for those packages with this need.
 It will be interesting to see how it performs in practice.